Phone: (214) 941-8300

 AWARDS AND ACHIEVEMENTS

-Mr. Garcia has won numerous awards and recognitions.
+Mr. Garcia has received many awards and recognition’s.
 The following is a brief list:

 He has spoken at numerous local, state and national events.
 However, his favorite audiences are students at public schools and universities.
 He is a speaker at several schools every year.